mgarsamo/EmbedDiff/README.md

 All results are compiled into an interactive **HTML summary report** for easy inspection and sharing.

 ---
+## 🚀 Quick Start

+To run the entire EmbedDiff pipeline from end to end: python run_embeddiff_pipeline.py

 ## 📌 Pipeline Overview